acsheller/AAML/docs/Setup_dev_env.md

 alias kg='kubectl get'
 alias kd='kubectl describe'
 alias kl='kubectl logs'
-alias runredis='docker run --name redis-container -p 6379:6379 redis'

 ```
 Try these out for yourself to see what they do -- most are self explanatory.

 **<u>Setup kwok</u>** -
-At this point Docker Desktop is running and Kubernetes is active.
+At this point Docker Desktop is running.
 If you are not sure, try and figure out how to be sure.
 I use [Windows Terminal](https://apps.microsoft.com/detail/windows-terminal/9N0DX20HK701?hl=en-gb&gl=US) which I have setup to launch a WSL2 Ubuntu 22.04 shell as the default.

 Run a WSL2 prompt.
 ```